Gnomeball/Advent-of-Code/2025/README.md

 ### 2025

-First year with only 12 puzzles, by the day 6 half-way point of these I ought to expect day 12~13 level difficulty, where I've historically begun to struggle, and resorted to pulling out real algorithms.
+First year with only 12 puzzles, by the day 6 half-way point of these I ought to expect day 12~13 level difficulty, where I've historically begun to struggle, and resorted to pulling out real algorithms - this has not been the case!

 1. A fun starter
 2. Regex goes brr